ptabasso2/SpringJniCpp/README.md

 user@ubuntu:~/JNI/cpp$ make
 ```

-This will place the libspringjni.so library in the ./cpp/lib
+This will place the `libspringjni.so` library in the `$HOME/JNI/cpp/lib` directory

 ### Running the app

-Setting the `LD_LIBRARY_PATH` to the location of the newly created library tells the spring boot app where to locate it.
+Setting the `LD_LIBRARY_PATH` variable to point to the location of the newly created library.
+It actually tells the spring boot app where to locate it.
 If not specified, it will fail at startup.

 ```sh